 The Safe Shot assessment is not a training course – it was designed with the knowledgeable live quarry shooter in mind to give an overview of the correct use and management of a shotgun; however, a certificate is issued.
-Since the scheme’s launch at the CLA Game Fair in 1998 many hundreds of people have successfully taken the award and proudly wear their gold Safe Shot pin on their shooting attire.
+Since the scheme’s launch at the CLA Game Fair in 1998 many thousands of people have successfully taken the award and proudly wear their gold Safe Shot pin on their shooting attire.

 There are two ways to be awarded BASC Safe Shot:

-- Visit one of the many game fairs around the country where BASC has a presence on the shooting line (you can find details of these events on the diary page of this site).
+- Visit one of the many game fairs around the country where BASC has a presence on the shooting line (you can find details of these events on the events page of this site).
 Safe Shot takes about 20 minutes and costs only £20 – please confirm availability before attending to avoid disappointment.